1995 Moscow Ladies Open

 The 1995 Moscow Ladies Open was a women's tennis tournament played on indoor carpet courts at the Olympic Stadium in Moscow in Russia that was part of Tier III of the 1995 WTA Tour.

-It was held from 18 September through 23 September 1995, and was the fifth edition of the WTA tournament inaugurated under the title of Virginia Slims of Moscow in 1989.
+It was held from 18 September through 23 September 1995, and was the fifth edition of the WTA tournament inaugurated under the title of Moscow Open in 1989.

 It was Anna Kournikova's WTA Tour debut.
 In the singles she made her way through qualification and, after beating German Marketa Kochta in the first round of the main draw, lost in the second round to third-seeded Belgian Sabine Appelmans.